rossbowen/babynames/README.md

 - [`download.R`](download.R) fetches the latest datasets from ONS into the `data-raw` directory
 - [`main.R`](main.R) processes these files, harmonising formats and combining them into a single dataset which is output to [`ons-baby-names-clean.csv`](ons-baby-names-clean.csv)

+You can query the dataset using the [DuckDB shell](https://shell.duckdb.org/#queries=v0,CREATE-TABLE-babynames-AS%0ASELECT-*-FROM-read_csv_auto('https%3A%2F%2Fraw.githubusercontent.com%2Frossbowen%2Fbabynames%2Frefs%2Fheads%2Fmain%2Fons%20baby%20names%20clean.csv')~,SELECT-*-FROM-babynames-LIMIT-10~) — click the link to explore with SQL in the browser.

 ---

 ## 📊 Sample output format

+The dataset includes rankings for each decade from 1904 to 1994 for England and Wales, followed by annual data from 1996 onwards for England, Wales, and England and Wales jointly.
+Each row represents a baby name at a specific time and geography, along with its rank and number of registrations (count).

 | year | sex    | geography   | geography_label     | rank | name    | count |
 |------|--------|-------------|---------------------|------|---------|--------|